-Ya know, things like adding a garbage disposal to your kitchen sink…or restoring your wood deck….maybe even refinishing hardwood floors.
-One of those not-so-fun homeowner type things is making sure your bathroom areas are sealed and not getting damaged by water – which leads to mold and mildew…and then it REALLY turns into a not-so-fun thing.
+One of those not-so-fun homeowner-type things is making sure your bathroom areas are sealed and not getting damaged by water – which leads to mold and mildew…and then it REALLY turns into a not-so-fun thing.

-A few months ago, when we were sharing all about our bathroom renovation, I talked alot about waterproofing your shower when we shared shower tile tips and tricks.
+A few months ago, when we were sharing all about our bathroom renovation, I talked a lot about waterproofing your shower when we shared shower tile installation tips and tricks.
 That post is filled with so many great tips, but most of them only apply if you are doing shower tile from scratch.

 If you are dealing with an old house or maybe fixing someone else’s mistakes (like we were….more on that later), there comes a time when you may need to recaulk your bathtub.

 How do you know if your bathtub needs to be recaulked?

 Good question!
 You definitely need to recaulk your bathtub or shower if the caulk lines are: